Click photo to enlarge

-The i5 can be used to mic a wide variety of musical instruments, guitars and bass cabinets as well as vocals and speech.
+The i5 cardioid microphone can be used to microphone a wide variety of musical instruments, guitars and bass cabinets as well as vocals and speech.
 The i5 instrument microphone is sturdy, compact and easy to position.
 With a wide frequency response of 50 Hz - 16 kHz, the i5 provides clear sound reproduction without having to rely on EQ.

 Designed, assembled and tested by Audix in the USA.